 Is Your Family Growing?... and Growing!

 Let's face it, busy moms and dads don't have a lot of time on their hands, but when it comes to their child's health, finding superior care is a top priority.
-Whether you are welcoming your first born into the world or bringing your teen in for a yearly check-up, you can count on finding personal care, close-to-home at Mt.
-Ascutney Hospital and Health Center's Pediatrics Department.
+Whether you are welcoming your first born into the world or bringing your teen in for a yearly check-up, you can count on finding personal care, close-to-home, in two convenient locations.
+Mt.
+Ascutney Hospital and Health Center offers Pediatric care in both Windsor and Woodstock, VT.

 We are always looking for ways to make life easier for parents of our youngest patients.
 This little gem of a video may be helpful in addressing some every day behavioral challenges you may experience with your child(ren) such as using consequences and giving directions. https://www.cdc.gov/parents/essentials/index.html

 Pediatric Care at Mt.
 Ascutney Hospital

 Mt.
 Ascutney Hospital and Health Center's Pediatrics Department offers skilled, compassionate pediatric care from cradle through college.
 Our team of pediatricians, family practice physicians, nurses and nurse practitioners places a strong emphasis on the whole child, focusing on all aspects of wellness from nutrition to behavior and development.
 Recently, we implemented a new and unique model to our Pediatric care, the Vermont Family Based Approach (FVBA) created by Dr. James Hudziak of the Vermont Center for Children, Youth and Families at the Univeristy of Vermont.
 Committed to building lasting connections with you and your child, our staff offers a holistic, family-focused approach to wellness, to help your child be well and stay well from the start.

 For the convenience of expectant parents, Mt.
 Ascutney Hospital's Pediatrics Department also offers complementary prenatal visits to give parents an opportunity to choose a provider for their baby.